rogerioxavier/X-Wines/README.md

 }
 ```
 This will help others to obtain the X-Wines dataset for wider free use and replicate your experiments.

+X-Wines is an academic work with scientific relevance in the computing area that is interconnected with other areas of knowledge.
+Please, access the collaborative platform and have fun among the wines experience: <a href="https://sites.google.com/farroupilha.ifrs.edu.br/xwines" target="_blank">https://sites.google.com/farroupilha.ifrs.edu.br/xwines</a>.

 Contact:<br>
 Prof. Rogério Xavier de Azambuja<br>